+(2) A head, in determining whether a disclosure of personal information constitutes an unjustified invasion of personal privacy, shall consider all the relevant circumstances, including whether,

+(a) the disclosure is desirable for the purpose of subjecting the activities of the Government of Alberta and its agencies to public scrutiny;

-Criteria re invasion of privacy
+Criteria re invasion of privacy (b) access to the personal information may promote public health and safety;

-- (2) A head, in determining whether a disclosure of personal information constitutes an unjustified invasion of personal privacy, shall consider all the relevant circumstances, including whether, - (a) the disclosure is desirable for the purpose of subjecting the activities of the Government of Alberta and its agencies to public scrutiny; - (b) access to the personal information may promote public health and safety; - (c) access to the personal information will promote informed choice in the purchase of goods and services; - (d) the personal information is relevant to a fair determination of rights affecting the person who made the request; - (e) the individual to whom the information relates will be exposed unfairly to pecuniary or other harm; - (f) the personal information is highly sensitive; - (g) the personal information is unlikely to be accurate or reliable; - (h) the personal information has been supplied by the individual to whom the information relates in confidence; and - (i) the disclosure may unfairly damage the reputation of any person referred to in the record.

-Presumed invasion of privacy
+(c) access to the personal information will promote informed choice in the purchase of goods and services;

+(d) the personal information is relevant to a fair determination of rights affecting the person who made the request;

+(e) the individual to whom the information relates will be exposed unfairly to pecuniary or other harm;

+(f) the personal information is highly sensitive;

+(g) the personal information is unlikely to be accurate or reliable;

+(h) the personal information has been supplied by the individual to whom the information relates in confidence; and

+(i) the disclosure may unfairly damage the reputation of any person referred to in the record.

-- (3) A disclosure of personal information is presumed to constitute an unjustified invasion of personal privacy where the personal information, - (a) relates to a medical, psychiatric or psychological history, diagnosis, condition, treatment or evaluation; - (b) was compiled and is identifiable as part of an investigation into a possible violation of law, except to the extent that disclosure is necessary to prosecute the violation or to continue the investigation;
+Presumed invasion of privacy (3) A disclosure of personal information is presumed to constitute an unjustified invasion of personal privacy where the personal information,

+(a) related to a medical, psychiatric or psychological history, diagnosis, condition, treatment or evaluation;

+(b) was compiled and is identifiable as part of an investigation into a possible violation of law, except to the extent that disclosure is necessary to prosecute the violation or to continue the investigation;

-- (c) relates to eligibility for social service or welfare benefits or to the determination of benefit levels; - (d) relates to employment or education history; - (e) was obtained on a tax return or gathered for the purpose of collecting a tax; - (f) describes an individual's finances, income, assets, liabilities, net worth, bank balances, financial history or activities, or creditworthiness; - (g) consists of personal recommendations or evaluations, character references or personnel evaluations; or - (h) indicates the individual's racial or ethnic origin, sexual orientation or religious or political beliefs or associations.
+(c) relates to eligibility for social service or welfare benefits or to the determination of benefit levels;

+(d) relates to employment or education history;

+(e) was obtained on a tax return or gathered to the purpose of collecting a tax;

+(f) describes an individual's finances, income, assets,

+liabilities, net worth, bank balances, financial history or activities, or creditworthiness;

+(g) consists of personal recommendations or evaluations, character references or personnel evaluations; or

+(h) indicates the individual's racial or ethnic origin, sexual orientation or religious or political beliefs or associations.

+(4) Notwithstanding subsection (3), a disclosure does not constitute an unjustified invasion of personal privacy if it,

+(a) discloses the classification, salary ranges and benefits, or employment responsibilities of an individual who is or was an officer or employee of an institution or a member of the staff of a minister;

+(b) discloses financial or other details of a contract for personal services between an individual and an institution; or

+(c) discloses details of a licence or permit or a similar discretionary financial benefit conferred on an individual by an institution or a head under circumstances where,

+(i) the individual represents 1% or more of all persons or organizations in Alberta receiving a similar benefit, and

+(ii) the value of the benefit to the individual represents 1% or more of the total value of similar benefits provided to other persons and organizations in Alberta.

+Refusal to confirm or deny existence of record